Democratic Socialists of America: Resurgence (2016–present)

 This resurgence was reinforced by electoral victories.
 In 2017, fifteen DSA members were elected to local and state offices across the country, including Lee J. Carter to the Virginia House of Delegates.
 In the 2018 midterm elections, DSA member Alexandria Ocasio-Cortez won a primary upset against incumbent Congressman Joe Crowley in New York's 14th congressional district, becoming a national political star.
 The victory of Ocasio-Cortez, who had been endorsed and supported by DSA, triggered another large influx of members in July 2018.

-The same year, DSA member Rashida Tlaib won a primary for a congressional seat in Detroit.
-Both went on to win in the general election, though DSA noted that these were not "home-grown" DSA campaigns in the way that later victories were, such as Julia Salazar's 2018 win in the New York State Senate, the election of a six-member socialist slate to the Chicago City Council in 2019, a five-member slate to the New York State Legislature in 2020, and two members to the New York City Council in 2021.
+In 2018, DSA member Rashida Tlaib won a primary for a congressional seat in Detroit.
+Both Ocasio-Cortez and Tlaib won in the general election, though DSA noted that these were not "home-grown" DSA campaigns in the way that later victories were, such as Julia Salazar's 2018 win in the New York State Senate, the election of a six-member socialist slate to the Chicago City Council in 2019, a five-member slate to the New York State Legislature in 2020, and two members to the New York City Council in 2021.

 In 2021, a slate of DSA members was elected to Nevada Democratic Party's leadership, though some party staff resigned in protest, and a more moderate "unity" slate was elected to replace them in 2023.
 As of August 2025, over 250 DSA members held public office, with 90% elected after 2019; that included 96 city councilors and county commissioners and eight mayors or county executives.
 DSA members made up significant blocs on several major city councils, including seven of 50 seats in Chicago (where they formed an official Democratic Socialist Caucus), four of 12 seats in Portland, Oregon, four of 13 in Minneapolis, and four of 15 in Los Angeles.